jcadenas/simpsons-data-analysis/README.md

 It's a postgres database - Once the seed data is good to go seeding in total can take around 35 minutes.
 The script lines table is a doozy (and very awesome)

+### Data Visualization Components

+Currently, each type of chart is it's own React component.
+The charts are broken out by Overview charts & Character charts.

+The character charts adhere to D3's enter, update, exit cycle when navigating between characters in order to have DRY reusable components.

+### Routes

+Currently, each chart has a custom route where SQL is executed on the backend.
+In the future, I would like to make more generic routes and potentially handling the building of the charts within each component.
+We shall see...

 ## Coming Soon

 * Additional interesting views are in the works focusing around character correlations with IMDB rating